Edgar Salin (1892–1974)

 Salin and the George Circle

-Edgar Salin’s holistic understanding of economics owes much to his connection with the heritage of the historical school, as well as his membership in the so-called George Circle, an elitist, male-dominated literary group that the poet Stefan George gathered around himself in Heidelberg from the 1890s until his death in 1933.
+Edgar Salin’s holistic understanding of economics owes much to his connection with the heritage of the historical school, as well as his membership in the George Circle, an elitist, male-dominated literary group that the poet Stefan George gathered around himself in Heidelberg from the 1890s until his death in 1933.
 The notion of aesthetics cultivated within this circle exhibits similarly holistic characteristics to Salin’s scientific understanding.
 Although Salin remained connected to the George Circle only until the early 1920s, before his time in Basel, and later distanced himself because of personal differences with George and George’s critical stance toward science, he was profoundly influenced by its aestheticizing intellectual environment.
 Salin was not the only Basel economist with ties to the George Circle.
 Julius Landmann, Salin's predecessor at the Basel chair, along with his wife Edith, also belonged to the intellectual community surrounding George.

 The George Circle, which also included the philosopher Herman Schmalenbach, another Basel professor, exemplifies the close social and cultural connections between Basel and Heidelberg in the first half of the twentieth century.
 This regional network was further strengthened by the circle around Max Weber, which included several future Basel professors, such as Robert Michels and Karl Jaspers.